-If legends are to be believed Lord Shiva resides here as Bhayananda.
-The name of the mountain has been derived from the story which says Lord Shiva burnt Kamadeva into ashes when he interrupted Lord Shiva's meditation.
-It is also said that at the beginning of creation, Lord Shiva scattered ashes at this spot and gave supreme knowledge to his wife, Parvati.
+If legends are to be believed, Lord Shiva resides here as Bhayananda.
+The mountain's name has been derived from the story which says Lord Shiva burnt Kamadeva into ashes when he interrupted Lord Shiva's meditation.
+At the beginning of creation, Lord Shiva scattered ashes at this spot and gave supreme knowledge to his wife, Parvati.
 Another legend says that the Goddess Urvasi lives on Peacock Island and brinks nectar or Amrit for Goddess Kamakhya.
-This is the reason the island is also known by the name Urvasi Island.
+This is why the island is also known by the name Urvasi Island.

-At the time of Mughal rule in Kamarupa, the Umananda Temple got donations from two famous Mughal emperors, Jahangir and Aurangzeb.
+When a Mughal rule in Kamarupa, the Umananda Temple received donations from two famous Mughal emperors, Jahangir and Aurangzeb.
 The island on which this temple is located was originally built in 1694 AD by King Gadahar Singha.
-Later, in 1897, it was destroyed by an earthquake and a wealthy local merchant reconstructed it.
+Later, in 1897, an earthquake destroyed it, and a wealthy local merchant reconstructed it.

 Architecture of Umananda Temple

-Umananda Temple Assam is exquisitely designed and can be reached by a flight of stairs.
-You can see the mastery of the Assamese craftsmen and architects.
+Umananda Temple Assam is exquisitely designed and can be reached by stairs.
+You can see the mastery of the Assamese artisans and architects.
 Also, the sanctum sanctorum embeds the rock on which Lord Shiva sat to meditate.

 The temple is connected to Guwahati and North Guwahati by ferry on the Brahmaputra River.
 They are available from the Fancy Bazar ghat and the Sukleshwar ghats.
 Remember they are a bit expensive but offer quite an experience.
 However, there is a more affordable option.
 You can take the Inland Water transport that connects Peacock Island to the city of Guwahati from Uzanbazaar Ferry Ghat.